nebaughman/DriveUp/README.md

 ## Setup

-DriveUp uses the Google Drive API, which requires app registration, to provide `client_secret.json` application credentials.
+DriveUp uses the Google Drive API, which requires app registration.
 To use DriveUp, you must register as a Google developer and obtain your own `client_secret.jason` application credentials.

 > The `client_secret.json` application credentials used to develop DriveUp are not included.

 DriveUp (via Google Drive API) uses Google OAuth to authenticate the user and grant authorization to use the user's Google Drive service.
 When first running DriveUp, if stored credentials are not available, a browser will be opened to an authentication and authorization URL.
 Google Drive account access must be granted by the user.
 Afterward, credentials are stored in a local file for subsequent executions.

-> You may revoke access to this program in your Google account, which invalidates the stored credentials (you'll have to authorize the app once again).
+> You may revoke access to the app in your Google account, which invalidates the stored credentials (you'll have to authorize the app once again).
 >
 > Similarly, if you delete the `StoredCredentials` file, you will need to authenticate to Google and authorize access to the app once again.